>

 What are your car repair financing options?

-If your auto repair bill is more than you expected and you can't afford to pay it, here are six things you can do.
+If your auto repair bill is more than you expected and you can't afford to pay it, you have some options.
+Here are six ways you can tackle the situation:

 1. Ask if there's a cheaper alternative